 - uveodermatologic syndrome

-Keeping the above in mind, your Chusky’s lifespan could be anywhere from 11 to 15 years and health issues may vary depending on what issues his purebred parents have passed on.
+Keeping the above in mind, your Chusky’s lifespan could be anywhere from 11 to 15 years.
+Health issues may vary depending on what issues his purebred parents have passed on.

 Early health screening of your Chusky can help avoid or prepare for future health issues.